Emik03/wawa/wawa.Modules/Documentation/Sound.SelectionTick.md

 ## Sound.SelectionTick Property

-Gets the sound that plays as you hover over something interactable.
+Gets the sound that plays as you hover over something that can be interacted with.

 ```csharp
 public static Wawa.Modules.Sound SelectionTick { get; }